A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Introduction

+The variability between contexts (e.g., tasks) violates the IID assumption \citep{albuquerque2022estimating, cao2014non, popivanov1999testing}, and must be analyzed through the lens of \emph{distribution shifts} (i.e., the mathematical differences between datasets).
+Prior work developed a broad range of non-IID machine learning techniques (e.g., continual learning, meta-learning) that incorporate contextual examples to ameliorate a distribution shift's negative impact \citep{quinonero2022dataset}.
+These techniques have demonstrated success in many application domains (e.g., computer vision \citep{tian2020rethinking}, natural language \citep{latif2022self}, task recognition \citep{leite2022resource}), but their success varies based upon several dataset characteristics (e.g., labeling, volume).
+There exists too many techniques for a comprehensive evaluation to be tractable; thus, a more careful analysis evaluating how relevant human factors interact with a technique's machine learning characteristics is required.

 The manuscript surveys applicable non-IID machine learning methods.
-Specifically, the non-IID methods are evaluated to assess their viability for developing models of the human's internal state (e.g., workload estimation) that can accommodate real world variability.
-Workload estimation for unknown tasks is an exemplar of the challenge in constructing machine learning models for HRI application domains that are characterized by non-IID data.
-Section II discusses the fundamental of objective workload estimation and distribution shifts that characterize non-IID machine learning.
-Section III lays out the notation and evaluation criteria.
-Section IV evaluates a wide range of non-IID machine learning methods, and Section V discusses the most applicable methods for workload estimation for unknown tasks.
-Finally, Section VI concludes and presents potential future work.
+These methods are evaluated to assess their viability for developing workload estimation models that can accommodate real-world variability.
+First, the fundamentals of objective workload estimation and distribution shifts are presented, followed by requisite notation and criteria.
+These criteria are used to analyze a wide range of non-IID machine learning techniques, where arguments for which techniques merit empirical investigation are presented.
+The most applicable techniques are further discussed, which highlights the importance of jointly evaluating a problem's machine learning and human factors considerations in order to determine a techniques real-world applicability.
+Finally, conclusions and future work are presented.